 “The tabloids called me to verify details.
 I was flabbergasted.
 We denied everything.”

 “I’m completely satisfied with all the work that got done this weekend.
-I attended the auditions and saw how well Tim managed the four bands.
+You attended the auditions and saw how well Tim managed the four bands.
 It was his idea to get Belushi on stage and sing with the band we selected for the film.”

-“A negro band?” one exec objected.
+“A negro band?” one exec objects.
 “And the only other band considered was a bunch of weirdos.
 How are we going to sell this movie to a normal audience?
 You really trust a sodomite to make your decisions?”